Join our mailing list to stay informed!

 Step 3: A Trustee Administers the Terms of Your Personal Insolvency

-Your official trustee is responsible for ensuring you comply with your PIA's terms.
+Your trustee is responsible for ensuring you comply with your PIA's terms.
 The PIA must be in the form of a deed and be executed within 21 days from the day the special resolution requiring you to execute a PIA was passed.

 Relevant documents must then be filed with the Official Receiver.
 Once the PIA is completed, the trustee must lodge a notice of completion.